A chef cooking in a professional kitchen

 What does the program offer?

-The program is 10 months long and includes 16 weeks of instructor-led, hands-on kitchen experience.
-This includes food labs, culinary skills demonstrations and employer presentations.
-There is also a one-week Life Skills component (focusing on teamwork, communication, etc.) and weekly Job Search workshops.
-You'll also receive 24 weeks of post-program employment support.
+The program spans 16 weeks and is structured around instructor-led, practical kitchen experience.
+This encompasses various activities such as food labs, demonstrations of culinary skills, presentations from employers, and a 4-week placement experience.
+Additionally, there is a one-week Life Skills component that emphasizes teamwork, communication, and related skills, along with weekly Job Search workshops.
+Furthermore, participants will benefit from 24 weeks of post-program employment assistance.

 If accepted, you will receive a hat, two jackets and two aprons.
 When you graduate, you will receive a YMCA Basic Culinary Skills Program Certificate, CPR/AED, WHMIS, Food Safety Certificate and a knife set.